top of page

 Beyond the Bend.jpg

-Coho Country Top 9 X 12 inches
+Coho Country Top 9 x 12 inches

 Alkyd on canvas Sold

-We had a little summer in 2011.
+We had little summer in 2011.
 Not much, but some.
 I took advantage of a bit of it to head out to the upper road crossing of Falls Creek.
 Years ago, when I was out to capture our island in 35 mm images, I set a minnow trap here.
 It quickly caught juvenile coho salmon and Dolly Varden char which I plunked into a home-made, ant farm-sized aquarium.
 What fun I had photographing those captive salmonids with all kinds of backgrounds -- including a photo of a living room torn out of an issue of Better Homes and Gardens.
 That year, for three days running, I headed to this old hangout with my easel.
 The sun proved illusive, but here are two of the resulting paintings.

-Abandoned 12 X 16 inches Alkyd Sold
+Abandoned 12 x 16 inches Alkyd Sold

 Abandoned.jpg